jpaquim/psycle/trunk/cpsycle/readme.txt

 Posix Host:

-The host part for linux is unfinished and we still have to decide which ui toolkit to fill the implementation side of the psycle ui bridge.
+The host part for linux is unfinished and we still have to decide which ui toolkit (probably gtk) to fill the implementation side for linux.